karlseguin/http.zig/readme.md

     // various options for tweaking request processing .request = .{
-        // Minimum number of request objects to keep pooled
-        // This should be set to the same value as response.pool_size
-        pool_size: usize = 100,

         // The maximum body size that we'll process.
 We'll can allocate up
         // to this much memory per request for the body.
 Internally, we might
         // keep this memory around for a number of requests as an optimization.